ericrobertn/roguepi_tft/README.md

 Power pi on/off?

 Also have touch screen capabilities.
 Hopefully can create a menu to choose pentesting tools and launch via on screen menu and buttons.

+Moving forward:
+Things to add..
+• Better looking tsatus Report of the Rogue Pi: IP, Tunnel Up or Down, Gateway, Internet Connectiviy,

+• nmap portscan (you’d need to a script which could gather a bit of info about the network and pass that info into the nmap arguments but shouldn’t be hard.)
+Have the screen show a progress bar so you can determine how long that scan is going to take and then dump the contents into a file and print the location on the screen

+• Enable / Disable Wireless Adapter

+• Airmon-ng: Assuming you have a network adapter perform a quick scan of the airwaves and print out a scrollable list of nearby APs (SSID, single strength, encryption Type, BSSID)

+• Tunneling Options

+• Self-destruct mode